Engee documentation

 Operating frequency (Hz) — operating frequency of the system, Hz

-• The Pulse repetition frequency (Hz) parameter specifies the PRF value (i.e. the numeric value of the PRF value).
+• Parameter Pulse repetition frequency (Hz) sets the PRF value (i.e. the numeric value of the PRF value).

-• If the Specify PRF as parameter is set to Input port, set the PRF frequency through the PRF input port.
+• If the Specify PRF as parameter is set to `Input port', set the PRF frequency via the PRF input port.

-Pulse repetition frequency (Hz) is the pulse repetition frequency
+Pulse repetition frequency (Hz) — pulse repetition frequency

-Pulse repetition frequency, PRF, specified as a positive scalar.
+The pulse repetition rate, PRF, is set as a positive scalar.

-Set this parameter to the same value that is set in any block of the library used in modelling Waveforms.
+Set this parameter to the same value that is set in any library block used in modeling.
+Waveforms.

 Dependencies